 Maintaining sobriety after treatment takes courage and a sense of responsibility needed for living a healthy life.
 The intake process helps clinical staff in rehab facilities hone in on the most important details of recovery.
 Patients can ask as many questions as they need and connect with empathetic staff members who have a deep desire to connect with patients on a core level.

 If you or a loved one struggles with substance abuse, there is nothing to be ashamed of.
-Treatment professionals are eager to help you receive the treatment you deserve by connecting you to the best facility for your individual needs.
+Treatment providers are eager to help by connecting you to rehab facilities.
 Don’t be afraid; now is the time for change.
-Contact a rehab expert today and start living a life of positive change.
+Contact a rehab provider today and start living a life of positive change.

 What are you struggling with?